dqops/dqo/README.md

 ## Contact and issues

-If you find any issues with the tool, just post it here:
+If you find any issues with the tool, just post them here:

 https://github.com/dqops/dqo/issues